erikcs/ml2/README.md

 # ml2
-labs for machine learning, advanced course
+labs for machine learning, advanced course, at KTH